signalfx/lambda-csharp/README.md

 To wrap the function, review the following options.

 ### Option 1: Wrap the function manually
+TODO: Option 1 vs 2 depends more on the user's code: if using API Gateway or function handler.

 With this option, you will define a Lambda handler method and explicitly send metrics to SignalFx.
 To accomplish this, you will create a MetricWrapper with the ExecutionContext Wrap in your code with try-catch-finally and dispose of the wrapper finally.